 The universities are supported by important institutions conducting research in photonics, such as the German Aerospace Center at its Oberpfaffenhofen site, the Fraunhofer Institute for Integrated Circuits (Erlangen) and Fraunhofer ISC (Würzburg).
 In close cooperation with the universities, Bavaria's photonics companies also conduct research into cutting-edge technologies such as semiconductor and high-performance lasers.
 The Bavarian competence network "bayern photonics" and the Strategic Partnership for Sensor Technologies support further training for specialist staff and the recruitment of highly-qualified staff by companies, as well as the exchange of expertise and transfer of technology within the sector.

-The central point of contact and specialist coordination office for research, manufacturers and users in optical technologies in Bavaria is the bayern photonics cluster, which currently numbers around 80 members.
-It offers companies in the sector services such as education and further training options, innovation management, sector marketing and start-up consultancy.
-The network provides its members with easier access to new markets, partners and suppliers, support in implementing research projects, brokering of research partners and shortened time to market for their product innovations.
+The bayern photonics cluster currently has around 80 members and acts as a single point of contact and specialist coordination office for research, manufacturers and users of optical technologies in Bavaria.
+It offers companies in the sector services such as education and further training opportunities, innovation management, sector marketing and start-up consultancy.
+The network provides its members with easier access to new markets, as well as offering partners and suppliers support in implementing research projects and finding research partners and ensuring a shorter time to market for their product innovations.

 Together with eight other regional competence networks for optical technologies, “bayern photonics” has joined the “OptecNet Deutschland e.V.” competence network, which is active throughout Germany and internationally.
 Around 500 companies and research institutions are currently involved in this network.
 The European Optical Society offers a network at the European level.
 Its over 6,500 members include 22 national optical societies in Europe.
 Clusters significant to companies active in photonics in Bavaria include the Bavarian Nanotechnology and Sensor Technology clusters.